 Practicum Experience and Internship Requirements

-Practicum and Internships Requirements apply to graduate students in the Clinical Psychology Ph.D. program.
+Practicum and Internship Requirements apply to graduate students in the Clinical Psychology PhD Area.

-Students shall have a copy of Ethical Principles of Psychologists and Code of Conduct and the Psychology Clinic Manual for study and discussion in various seminars and classes.
-Students are required to abide by the APA Ethical Principles, and they must sign a statement affirming that they have read and will abide by the Standards (see Appendix L).
-A copy of this signed statement will be kept in the student’s clinical program file.
+Practicum Experience: Students shall have a copy of Ethical Principles of Psychologists and Code of Conduct and the Psychology Clinic Manual for study and discussion in various seminars and classes.
+Students are required to abide by the APA Ethical Principles, and they must sign a statement affirming that they have read and will abide by the Standards.
+A copy of this signed statement will be kept in the student’s Clinical file.

-Beginning in the fall (Year 2), clinical students take one full year of Basic Practicum in the Psychology Clinic.
-Students are assigned cases for assessment and intervention and are supervised by clinical faculty each term.
+In Year 2, Clinical students take one full year of Basic Practicum in the Psychology Clinic.
+Students are assigned cases for assessment and intervention and are supervised by clinical faculty.
 The direct contact hour goal for Basic Practicum is approximately 100 hours for the 3-semester sequence.
 Four to five active clients per week are needed to achieve this level of contact.
 As appropriate for the needs of the client, students are expected to arrange for termination or transfer of their clients by the end of the summer semester or to continue as the primary therapist into the fall term.

-In addition to Basic Practicum, students take an additional 3 or more semester hours of advanced practicum usually within a concentration (specialty) area or an approved practicum in the Clinic.
+In addition to Basic Practicum, students take an additional 3 or more semester hours of advanced practicum usually within a specific Subarea (Child, Health, Geropsychology, or Psychology Law).
 A variety of off-campus placements are also available to clinical students.
-See Appendix F for additional practicum information.

-Advanced students (usually 3rd year and beyond) may be afforded an opportunity to work part- time in a clinical setting for remuneration.
+Clinical Placements: Advanced students (usually 3rd year and beyond) may be afforded an opportunity to work part-time in a clinical setting for remuneration.
 These paid clinical placements are not meant to provide all or most of the required clinical training.
 However, they give students an opportunity to receive financial aid while performing some duties of clinical relevance.
 Students will also be provided access to training facilities as unpaid workers.
 In some cases, these paid and unpaid clinical placements may also serve as meeting advanced practicum requirements.
-A partial listing of sources is included in Appendix E. Students taking paid and unpaid placements must register for at least one hour of advanced clinical placement (PY 641), including the summer terms if the placement is 12 months.
-Students interested in multiple placements/practica MUST discuss this with the DCT and/or Associate DCT.
+Students interested in multiple placements/practica MUST discuss this with the Director of Clinical Training (DCT) and/or Associate DCT.
 If approved, the DCT and/or Associate DCT will determine the appropriate course registration, and documentation will be placed in the student’s program file.

 Placement negotiations are made only through the DCT.
-Placement decisions are made by the DCT, through consultation with the sponsoring agency and the coordinator of the student's specialty area.
+Placement decisions are made by the DCT, through consultation with the sponsoring agency and the coordinator of the student's specific Subarea.
 It is the norm that clinical placements are for a one-year (or 9-month) period.
-This guideline is in the best training interest of the student, because it maximizes student exposure to a broad range of clinical experiences.
-Also, limiting placements to one year terms maximizes the number of students provided the opportunity to be placed at particular agencies.
+This guideline is in the best training interest of the student because it maximizes student exposure to a broad range of clinical experiences.
+Also, limiting placements to one-year terms maximizes the number of students provided the opportunity to be placed at particular agencies.

 ANY clinical work engaged in by a graduate student, paid or unpaid, must be approved by the DCT and/or Associate DCT and must be supervised by a licensed psychologist.
 A description of the activities, including a memorandum from the supervisor detailing the supervision arrangement, shall be provided by the student to the DCT and/or Associate DCT for the student’s file.
 This includes any volunteer or paid work done that might be construed as "psychological" in nature.
 The host agency is expected to provide a professionally sound training setting for the student, which includes adherence to the Standards for Providers of Psychological Services.
 Students should expect to receive feedback from their supervisors on a regular basis.
-End of term (fall, spring, summer) feedback is solicited by the Department and becomes a part of the student's clinical program file (see example in Appendix G).
+End-of-term (fall, spring, summer) feedback is solicited by the Department and becomes a part of the student's Clinical file.

-Paid clinical practica do not usually carry a tuition grant as part of the contract.
-Because of this, the DCT has negotiated a higher salary rate in order to help defray the cost of the tuition the student will have to pay.
+Several paid clinical practica do not carry a tuition grant as part of the contract.
+Because of this, the DCT has negotiated a higher salary rate to help defray the cost of the tuition the student will have to pay.

-A full-year pre-doctoral clinical internship is required of all students.
-Unless an exceptional case can be presented, students must intern at APA-accredited training sites (see Appendix M for more details).
-Although application during the fourth or fifth year is typical, students are eligible to begin applying to internship sites in their third year of residency assuming all core courses will have been completed by the end of that year.
-Students must have passed the preliminary doctoral examination by October 1 of the year they apply for internship.
-Furthermore, students must have their initial mini-proposal meeting 8 weeks prior to the October 1st deadline.
+Internships: A full-year pre-doctoral clinical internship is required of all clinical students.
+Unless an exceptional case can be presented, students must intern at APA-accredited training sites.
+Although application during the fourth or fifth year is typical, students are eligible to begin applying to internship sites in their third year of residency assuming all core courses are completed by the end of that year.
+Students must have passed the preliminary doctoral examination by October 15th of the year they apply for internship.
+Furthermore, students must have their initial mini-proposal meeting 8 weeks prior to the October 15th deadline.

 Students eligible for internship meet with the DCT and the Associate DCT to receive information about the application process.
 Extensive information about internship sites is available from the APPIC website: http://www.appic.org.